nremey/dynamic-Cleaning-Schedule-in-Home-Assistant/Version3/Readme.md

 - Fullscreen clock/background/calendar mode
 - Monthly/weekly background rotation
-- Pictures are chosen from an dedictated folder path and can be replaced
+- Pictures are chosen from an dedicated folder path and can be replaced
-- starts only if the button in the userbar is activated (so no absence detection or automation for this) My personal usecase, i have guests over and i switch easily to a nice background picture and calender and guest don't see my long list of overdue tasks, of whats on my shoppinglist.
-Not bulletproof as everyone can close this "screensaver" but deamed good enough for my partner and me for now.
+- starts only if the button in the userbar is activated (so no absence detection or automation for this) My personal usecase, i have guests over and i switch easily to a nice background picture and calendar and guest don't see my long list of overdue tasks, of whats on my shoppinglist.
+Not bulletproof as everyone can close this "screensaver" but deemed good enough for my partner and me for now.
     Especially if i have it on a public visible shared wall display (with kioskmode of the index_mainview.html which is a long term goal and reason i started this project as alternative existing solutions with supscription fees and so on)